The Results of German Development Cooperation

-Since the end of 2009, data on the German Cooperation with Afghanistan in areas such as construction measures, financial services, and education and training has been recorded using a tracking system.
-This system was developed in 2010 as part of the development offensive for northern Afghanistan.
-Its purpose is to document implemented measures, ensure reliable reporting and strengthen accountability to the public and taxpayers with regard to funds used and the achievement of corresponding results.
+Since the end of 2009, data on German development cooperation with Afghanistan has been collected with the help of a tracking system in the areas of construction measures, financial services, training, continued education and others.
+This tracking system was created within the framework of the development offensive for northern Afghanistan.
+The system aimed at recording implemented measures and ensuring reliable reporting.
+It also aimed at providing the public and taxpayers with an accurate account of how funds are used and the achieved results.

-Data extracts from the DevTracker can be provided upon request for specific questions.
+Database excerpts can be provided on request for specific questions.

-Should you, beyond that, require access to the DevTracker for research purposes, please send an individual request with a short description of your research project to: firstname.lastname@example.org.
-Upon review, temporary access can be provided.
+Should you need to obtain information or data from the DevTracker for research purposes, please send an individual request with a brief description of your research project to: firstname.lastname@example.org.

-In addition, you can find data on most of the projects funded by the German government in the Afghan Ministry of Finance’s publicly available database, the Development Aid Database (DAD).
+Additionally, you will find master data on most of the projects funded by the German government in the freely accessible database of the Afghan Ministry of Finance, Development Aid Database (DAD).

-German Cooperation measures with Afghanistan are monitored at various levels and documented using databases.
+The measures of the German Cooperation with Afghanistan are monitored at different levels and recorded with the help of databases.

-At international level, this is achieved in cooperation with international institutions:
+This is done at an international level in cooperation with other international institutions:

-- The online platform of the International Aid Transparency Initiative (IATI) provides links to the annual financial expenditure of the German Federal Ministry for Economic Cooperation and Development (BMZ) and other donors, thereby increasing transparency.
+- The International Aid Transparency Initiative (IATI) online platform provides an annual transparent overview of the financial expenditure of the German Federal Ministry for Economic Cooperation and Development (BMZ) and other funding agencies.

-- Within the context of the Global Partnership for Effective Development Cooperation (GPEDC), the German Cooperation monitors and reports on the effectiveness of joint development work in Afghanistan – with particular emphasis on the achievement of the Sustainable Development Goals (SDGs).
+- Within the framework of the Global Partnership for Effective Development Cooperation (GPEDC), the German development cooperation monitors the effectiveness of joint development activities in Afghanistan and reports on these, in particular with regard to the achievement of the Sustainable Development Goals (SDGs).